mpyne-navy/dsb-report/dsb-report.md

 Use statement might be limited because an inordinate amount of recompile time is needed.

-\[rec:9\]
+<a id="recommendation-9"></a>

-### *Recommendation 9: The DoD should increase investment in Ada practices education and training, for both technical and management people.* {#recommendation-9-the-dod-should-increase-investment-in-ada-practices-education-and-training-for-both-technical-and-management-people. .unnumbered}
+### *Recommendation 9: The DoD should increase investment in Ada practices education and training, for both technical and management people.*

 Each DoD component’s implementation plan should include provisions for extensive, in-depth Ada education and training.
 Do not underestimate the education and training required for managers, analysts, and administrators, in addition to that for software engineers.

-\[rec:10\]
+<a id="recommendation-10"></a>

-### *Recommendation 10: Allow fourth-generation languages to be used where the full life-cycle cost-effectiveness of using the language measures more than tenfold over using a general-purpose language.* {#recommendation-10-allow-fourth-generation-languages-to-be-used-where-the-full-life-cycle-cost-effectiveness-of-using-the-language-measures-more-than-tenfold-over-using-a-general-purpose-language. .unnumbered}
+### *Recommendation 10: Allow fourth-generation languages to be used where the full life-cycle cost-effectiveness of using the language measures more than tenfold over using a general-purpose language.*

 Marginal increases should not dictate using such languages, especially for long-lived, production software.
 The estimated cost of a program